Christina Hendricks: 2016–present: Good Girls and other roles

 In 2016, she appeared as one of the leads in Refn's thriller film The Neon Demon, portraying a modeling agent.
 Critical response to the film was polarized, though the French film magazine Cahiers du cinéma named it the third-best film of 2016.
 The same year, she starred in six episodes of the series Hap and Leonard, playing the ex-wife of investigator Hap Collins.

 In 2018, she appeared in home-invasion based horror film The Strangers: Prey at Night, playing the matriarch of a family under siege by killers.
 Upon release, the film received generally unfavorable reviews from critics, though The Guardians Benjamin Lee praised Hendricks's performance.
 It was a commercial success, however, grossing $30 million.

 In 2018, Hendricks returned to television in the Amazon Prime series The Romanoffs, reuniting with Mad Men creator Matthew Weiner.
-She stars as one of the leads on the NBC comedy crime series Good Girls, playing a woman who attempts to gain financial control of her life by holding up a grocery store.
+She stars as one of the leads on the NBC comedy crime series Good Girls, with her Tinker Bell co-star, Mae Whitman, playing a woman who attempts to gain financial control of her life by holding up a grocery store.
 The show ran until 2021.
 In late 2018, Hendricks starred opposite Sienna Miller in the drama American Woman, portraying a woman helping her sister raise her family in rural Pennsylvania.
 She also voiced Gabby Gabby, the main antivillain in the Disney/Pixar animated sequel Toy Story 4 (2019).
-In 2020, Hendricks voices Officer Jaffe in the Warner Bros.
-2020' Scooby-Doo film Scoob!.
+In 2020, Hendricks voiced Officer Jaffe in the Warner Bros.
+2020 Scooby-Doo film Scoob!.

 Personal life and public image

 On October 11, 2009, Hendricks married actor Geoffrey Arend.
 Ten years later it was announced that they had separated, with a divorce finalized in December 2019.
 Since 2021, she has been in a relationship with camera operator George Bianchini.
 They announced their engagement in March 2023, and married on April 20, 2024.

 Hendricks commented in September 2010 that the media is too focused on women's bodies and not their actual talents.
 "I was working my butt off on Mad Men and then all anyone was talking about was my body."

+Hendricks picked up DJing as a hobby in late 2025; she played a "shoe pop dream gaze" set at Part Time Lover in San Diego in April 2026.